QuadraLogics/QuadraLogics.github.io/_training/DevOpsMasterArchitect.md

 layout: dma

 Head1: DevOps <br/> Master Architect <br/> Workshop
-Head2: Learn from the comfort of your home
+Head2: Use Case-based learning
-Head3: 72 +100 hours of holistic learning
+Head3: Learn by exploring 200+ real-world hands-on real-world examples
 BGImagelink: https://devopsmasterclass.github.io/img/header.jpg
 HeadCTA: Enroll

 ServicesHeading: Key Features

 Services1H: 72 hours workshop
-Services1: 72 hours of hands-on workshop.
+Services1: 72 hours of the hands-on workshop.
 In-depth coverage of Basic to Advanced topics, ideal for beginners and experienced.
-45 hours of workshops content & 24 hours LIVE doubt clearing session included .
+45 hours of workshop content & 24 hours LIVE doubt clearing session included.

-Services2H: 200+ hands-on scenarios
+Services2H: 200+ hands-on Use-case scenarios
-Services2: The program includes 200+ hands-on scenarios and 1 hands-on capstone project to ensure learning is more practical over just being theoretical.
+Services2: The program includes 200+ hands-on scenarios and 1 hands-on capstone project to ensure learning is more practical than just being theoretical.

 Services3H: 15 + 1 Certifications
-Services3: Participants who complete the workshop completing and all hands-on assignments would be awarded a verifiable digital certificate hosted on certifyme.online .
+Services3: Participants who complete the workshop completing and all hands-on assignments would be awarded a verifiable digital credential hosted on certifyme.online .

 Services4H: Bonus worth 300 $
-Services4: The bonuses include a personalized mentoring session with the trainer, a 1X1  mentoring session with an Industry veteran, 100+ hours of curated online video contents and 5 years of LMS access.
+Services4: The bonuses include 100+ hours of curated online video contents , Life time acess to QLs DevOps Community and 5 years of LMS access.

 USPH: QuadraLogics Advantage
 USP: Quadralogics is a boutique training firm that specializes in DevOps training and consulting.
 Since our inception in 2014, QuadraLogics has facilitated more than 150+ corporate and public workshops enabling more than 10000+ practitioners.
-We are trusted partners with global brands like Pluralsight, Udacity, Coursera etc and enable them in designing/delivering technical content and training.
+We are trusted partners with global brands like Pluralsight, Udacity, Coursera, etc and enable them in designing/delivering technical content and training.
 Quadralogics today is one of the most trusted training/content producers and a premium player in the B2B DevOps market.
 Building on our experience, our industry experts have carefully handcrafted the workshop "DevOps Master Architect".
-We use a technique called the “Task-based learning”.
-In this approach, the practitioner learns by exploring 200+ hands on,real-life scenarios.
+We use a technique called “Task-based learning”.
+In this approach, the practitioner learns by exploring 200+ hands-on, real-life scenarios.
 This unique style enables the practitioner to be more competent and highly productive after the workshop.

 TContentH: Course contents
 TContentB: